datarootsio/databooks/docs/usage/overview.md

 - For the conflicting cells, it will wrap some special cells around the differences, like in normal git conflicts

-Similarly to what we saw above, the default behavior can be changed by passing a configuration `pyproject.toml` file or specifying the CLI arguments.
+Similarly to `databooks meta`, the default behavior can be changed by passing a configuration `pyproject.toml` file or specifying the CLI arguments.
 You could, for instance, keep the metadata from the notebook in `BASE` (as opposed to `HEAD`).
 If you know you only care about the notebook cells in `HEAD` or `BASE`, then you could pass `--cells-head` or `--no-cells-head` and not worry about fixing conflicted cells in Jupyter.

-You can also pass a special `--cell-fields-ignore parameter`, that will remove the cell metadata from both versions fo the conflicting notebook before comparing them.
+You can also pass a special `--cell-fields-ignore parameter`, that will remove the cell metadata from both versions of the conflicting notebook before comparing them.
 This is because depending on your Jupyter version you may have an `id` field, that will be unique for each cell.
 That is, all the cells will be considered different even if they have the same `source` and `outputs` as their `id`s are different.
 By removing `id` and